season101/CSCI3020Notes/Ch7_Analyzing_the_Problem.md

 should be ringing alarm bells already – such classes are said to have weak cohesion: their responsibilities do not form a single clump.

 ---
+## Dynamic analysis
+- To confirm our class diagram is complete.
+- To verify functionality of the user interfaces that will appear in the final system.

+> According, to Jacobson: The most important part of dynamic analysis is use case realization.

+#### Use case Realization Process:

+1. Walk through the system use cases, simulating the messages sent between objects and recording the results on communication diagrams.
+2. Introduce operations on the objects that receive the messages.
+3. Add classes to represent boundaries (system interfaces) and controllers (placeholders for complex business processes or for the creation and retrieval of objects), as necessary.
+---
+> Need to fill these up later
+### 1. Drawing Communication Diagram

+### 2. Boundaries, Controllers and Entities

+### 3. Communication Diagram elements

+### 4. Adding Operations to classes

+### 5. Responsibilities

+### 6. State Modeling